ShayanEm/Projects/Face Detection (Cross Compilation)/README.md

 No contribution can be made.

 ## License
-This project is licensed under the POLYMT License.
+This project is licensed under the POLYMT Shayan Eram License.